aRod209/bouncing-square/README.md

 # bouncing-square
-A bouncing square on a white screen.
+A white bouncing square on a black screen.

 Motivation of this program is to progressively develop an implementation of Pong.